 - These are loans parents can borrow to help pay the cost of education for their dependent undergraduate student.

-- The parent is the borrow and responsible for repayment of principal and Interest.
+- The parent is the borrower and is responsible for repayment of principal and interest.

 - Repayment begins 60 days after final disbursement.